Context

 The chief procurement officer is to be consulted when determining the optimal approach to market for any procurement identified as strategic or high-risk to the organisation.

-Organisations are not required to carry out an assessment of complexity of a procurement activity where the procurement is from an aggregated demand contract where it is a sole supplier arrangement.
+Organisations are not required to assess the complexity of a procurement activity when using a standing offer that is a sole supplier arrangement.

 2. Capability assessment